If you’re new to astronomy, starting out by buying a telescope is probably a bad idea. There are a number of reasons for this:

 So how do you get started?

 A small pair of binoculars is an easy entry point into astronomy.
-You can think of binoculars as two tiny telescopes mounted next to each other.
-In fact, this is what they are.
-Involving substantially less fiddling.
+Binoculars are basically two tiny telescopes mounted next to each other.

-Binoculars solve pretty much all the problems that telescopes pose at the early stage:
+Binoculars solve nearly all the problems that telescopes pose in early stages:

 3. Binoculars are light and portable.
 Smaller pairs can be comfortably held by hand.
-Also you’re more likely to just grab them whenever you go out, they aren’t heavy and don’t need ‘setting up’ as such.
+You are also more likely to just grab them whenever you go out.
+They are light, portable, and don’t need setting up.

-You’ll have a much wider field of view since you’re using both your eyes to look through them instead of just one.
-The difference is that the objects will be less magnified, and you can’t change lenses to vary magnification.
+4. You have a wider field of view than a telescope, since you’re using both your eyes to look through them instead of just one.
+The only difference is that the objects will be less magnified, and you can’t change lenses to vary magnification.

-In short, start out with a well-chosen pair of binoculars.
-You’ll learn the sky quickly with them, and you’ll find yourself using them often, even when you have a telescope.
+In summary, the best instrument to start out with is a well-chosen pair of binoculars.
+You’ll learn the sky quickly with them, and will find yourself using them often, even after you get a telescope.

 Other Useful Articles: